Obsessive Compulsive Disorder

 Natural support for OCD

 Besides getting help from your GP and OCD support groups, there are a few ways you may be able to help yourself.
 For instance, not getting enough sleep can cause anxiety, which in turn may lead to OCD behaviours.
-Find out more about sleep and insomnia, including tips for sleeping better, by clicking here.
+Why not read our article, Sleep and Insomnia, to find out more, it includes tips for sleeping better,

 You may also want to try practicing a technique called mindfulness, which many natural health experts believe can help you to be present among your thoughts and, most importantly, to allow those thoughts to come and go.
 Also recommended by the National Institute of Health and Care Excellence (NICE) for people with recurrent low moods, mindfulness may be useful if you have OCD or intrusive thoughts, as it may help slow down your brain and nervous system.
 Yoga and dance are both techniques you can use to become more mindful, or you could try mindful meditation.